sahithyandev/s2/src/content/docs/program-construction/18-structural-design-patterns.md

 }
 ```

-In this example, the `CompositeGraphic` class allows you to group multiple `Graphic` objects (both `Circle` and `Rectangle`) and treat them as a single object.
-The client can interact with both individual objects and composites in the same way, simplifying the code.

 ## Adapter Pattern

-The Adapter Pattern is a structural design pattern that allows incompatible interfaces to work together.
+Allows incompatible interfaces to work together.
 It acts as a bridge between two incompatible interfaces by converting the interface of one class into another that the client expects.

-- **Target Interface**: Defines the domain-specific interface that the client uses.
+- Target Interface: Defines the domain-specific interface that the client uses.
-- **Adapter**: Implements the target interface and translates requests from the client to the adaptee.
+- Adapter: Implements the target interface and translates requests from the client to the adaptee.
-- **Adaptee**: The existing class that needs to be adapted.
+- Adaptee: The existing class that needs to be adapted.
-- **Client**: The object that interacts with the target interface.
+- Client: The object that interacts with the target interface.

 This pattern is particularly useful when integrating legacy code with new systems or when working with third-party libraries that have different interfaces.